idunmore/CESIL/README.md

 ## CESIL & CESIL "Plus"

 In addition to the original, standard, CESIL instruction set, this version implements what I call CESIL "Plus".
-This is an extension of the original CESIL language.
-It is not in "official" nor "standard" in anyway.
+This is *my* extension of the original CESIL language.
+It is not "official" nor "standard" in anyway.
 It consists of seven new instructions (50% of the original total), which incorporate new features, that my CESIL implementation (optionally) adds to the official language.

 There are two modes of operation:

 -   **Standard**  - Default mode; matches the original implementation of the CESIL language.

 -   **Plus**  - Optional; adds instructions for a stack, subroutines and modulo division.

 "Plus" mode is enabled by use of the `-p` or `--plus` options; the default behavior only observes the original CESIL instructions.
 In "Plus" mode, the following additional features/instructions are available: